640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 According to the EPA, lead poisoning, once a major environmental health hazard, has declined greatly since the 1970s and continues to decrease.
-However, about 500,000 children under age 5 in the U.S. have elevated levels of lead in their blood.
+However, nearly 500,000 children under age 5 in the U.S. have elevated levels of lead in their blood, according to the Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP).

 Ingesting dust from deteriorating lead-based paint is the most common cause of lead poisoning among children.
-Other sources of lead poisoning are dust and soil that are contaminated with lead from old paint and from past emissions of leaded gasoline, tap water in homes that have lead pipes, paint, and dust chips from old toys, furniture, and certain hobby materials.
+Other sources of lead poisoning are dust and soil that are contaminated with lead from old paint and from past emissions of leaded gasoline.
+Tap water in homes that have lead pipes, paint, and dust chips from old toys, furniture, and certain hobby materials are also sources of lead poisoning.

 The following people are most at risk for lead poisoning: